White Mountain Central Railroad

 In the early 50's, fascinated by steam-power, the Clark brothers began to rescue steam locomotives from the cutting torch creating "green pastures for iron horses" at the Trading Post.
 Conceived with hard work and an impressive collection of locomotives - including models by Climax, Heisler, Shay and Porter - the White Mountain Central Railroad was born.

 In 1963, with his two teenage sons and a dedicated crew in tow, Edward M. Clark dismantled a 1904 Howe-Truss railroad covered bridge in East Montpelier, Vermont.
 The team then transported the structure and reassembled it to span the mighty Pemigewasset River adjacent to the Trading Post grounds.
-A monumental accomplishment, our bridge is the world's only standing example.
+A monumental accomplishment, our bridge is the world's only standing example of a Howe-Truss bridge.

 Learn more about locomotive lore and railroad heritage in the Florence Murray Museum. or visit the White Mountain Central Railroad website at whitemountaincentralrr.com for more details about our railroad equipment.